Take your prototype from static to motion with Interactions in UXPin. Create simple click-through mockups or fully animated prototypes.

 You can define the Amplitude and Springness for the Elastic curve.

-Duration and Delay – Use the text fields to define duration and delay.
+Duration and Delay – Use the text fields to define duration and delay for an interaction.

-Delays are specified in milliseconds, so 1000ms equal 1s.
+Delays are specified in milliseconds, so 1000ms is 1 second.
 Small UI animations tend to have 200-300ms delays while more complex effects usually work better with 400-500ms ones.
+See how to use the Delay option in our Timer tutorial.

 Loop – you can loop the interaction over and over again or set a limited number of loops in the Count field.